gruns/blagoblag/content/blog/2013/oct/19/security-process-open-source-projects.rst

 in the `Django project`_, whose process is in turn largely drawn from the `PostgreSQL project's`_ process.
 For every recommendation I make I'll try to explain why I've made it, and how it serves to protect you and your users.
-This is largely tailored at large, high impact, projects, but you should able to apply it to any of your projects.
+This is largely tailored at large, high impact, projects, but you should be able to apply it to any of your projects.

 Why do you care?